techidaily/site-games-able/source/_posts/exploring-ps5-slim-crucial-upgrades-exposed.md

 ## When Can You Expect the "PS5 Slim"?

  As previously noted, the "PS5 Slim" is launching in the US in November 2023, with rollout to other countries happening in "the following months".
-There are many[reasons why the PlayStation 5 should be your next console](https://www.makeuseof.com/why-ps5-should-be-your-next-console/) , and if you're buying one, you may as well buy the latest model.
+There are many [reasons why the PlayStation 5 should be your next console](https://www.makeuseof.com/why-ps5-should-be-your-next-console/) , and if you're buying one, you may as well buy the latest model.

  Depending on the model you go for, the "PS5 Slim" will cost between $449.99 and $499.99, which is similar in price to what the original models launched at.